alpacamos/alpacamos/README.md

 ## Hi there 👋

 My name is Zeynep.
 I am currently pursuing my bachelor's / master's in statistics with a concentration in data science.
+If I am not working on a project, you might find me playing Sims 4! or going on a hike.
+My goal is to visit every national park in the U.S.

 ![image](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)